CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 21 NCAC 39 .0702 CERTIFICATION FOLLOWING REVOCATION OR VOLUNTARY SURRENDER OF CERTIFICATION

-(a) If a certification is revoked or voluntarily surrendered the person may not apply for a new certification for a period of at least 12 months.
+(a) If a certification is revoked or voluntarily surrendered the person may not apply for a new certification for a period of 12 months from the date the certification is revoked or voluntarily surrendered.

 (b) An individual whose certification was revoked or voluntarily surrendered may apply to the Board for reinstatement after the 12 month period has ended.

-(c) An individual approved by the Board to apply for reinstatement, must then meet all the requirements for a new applicant as specified in Article 5 of G.S.
+(c) An individual applying for reinstatement must meet all the requirements for a new applicant as specified in Article 5 of G.S.
 90A and the rules adopted by the Board.

-(d) Applicants denied reinstatement by the Board may appeal the decision pursuant to the procedures contained in G.S.
+(d) Applicants denied reinstatement by the Board may appeal the decision pursuant to the procedures for an administrative hearing contained in G.S.
 150B, Article 3A.

 History Note: Authority G.S.
 90A-72; 90A-74; 90A-80; 90A-81;